RESOLUTIONS PASSED Exam Feedback and Adjunct Faculty

 While understanding student desire for feedback after a quiz or exam, faculty has been challenged to find a way to indicate missed concepts without reporting answers to specific questions, which compromises the ability to use those questions again in future exams.
 All assessments will report on trends that indicate topics needing further study.

-Advisers drive assessment feedback
+Advisors drive assessment feedback

 Procedures for providing feedback, which are expected to launch in Term 1801, address each form of assessment experienced by both pre-clinical and clinical students.
 While course instructors will provide some of the feedback, academic advisors – pre-clinical and clinical – will present one-on-one feedback when requested.